pattern-lab/edition-node-grunt/README.md

 # AppCivist Pattern Library and Style Guide

-This style guide library is designed to provide a central placeFor the team toDocumentsAnd Store front endComponentsLike markup and CSS styles.It is based on the pattern lab tool.
+This style guide library is designed to provide a central place for the team to document and store front end components like HTML partials and CSS styles.
+It is based on the [Pattern Lab](https://patternlab.io) tool.

 # Pattern Lab Node - Grunt Edition